- Academic Calendar

-Students cross-registering at Wellesley should submit an Add/Drop/Change form to add the subject.
-Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, or the School of the Museum of Fine Arts should follow the special procedures for those schools.
+Students who wish to cross-register at Harvard, the Massachusetts College of Art and Design, or Wellesley should follow the special procedures for those schools.

 Undergraduates registered for fewer than 36 units (not including Listener or ROTC subjects) are considered to be less than full-time.
 Read how registration load affects financial aid, loan deferments, compliance with immigration regulations, eligibility for varsity athletics, and external health insurance.